AlexIn-Tech/Swiss-IT-Tech-News/README.md

    - **Using a `configuration.toml` file:**

-     Alternatively, you can create a `configuration.toml` file in the root of your project with the necessary configuration.
+     Alternatively, you can create a `configuration.toml` file in the directory `./bot` with the necessary configuration.
 Here's a template for the TOML file:

      ```toml
      # configuration.toml